tlevine/www.thomaslevine.com/content/!/shakespeare/index.md

 I have some questions.

 1. Does this general idea sound interesting?
+Or were you expecting something else?
 2. Would you act in it?
 3. Does anyone want to work with me on the planning part?
 I think it would help to have someone who knows something about conventional theater.